 You can plan to switch over to cow’s milk when your baby is almost 12 months old.
 Before this time, his digestive system cannot absorb and digest it.

 Moreover, the nutrients required by your baby are also not present in cow’s milk.
-You need to add some solid foods to his diet for fulfilling his nutritional requirements.
+You need to add some solid foods to his diet to fulfilling his nutritional requirements.

 Suggestions for This Transition